altpope/DataAnalytics_Covid/README.md

 # DataAnalytics_Covid
-R case study of effects of Covid vaccinations on excess death in England and Wels
+R case study of effects of Covid vaccinations on excess death in England and Wales.

 This is a study of the effect of Covid vaccinations on excess death in England and Wales (UK) between September 2020 and August 2021.